chad-vanet/bare-react-native-spritesheet/README.md

 ## Description

+_This fork swaps expo-image from @kaizer433/react-native-spritesheet to a react native bare image._

 This library provides `Sprite` and `AnimatedSprite` components for React Native applications, utilizing `react-native-reanimated` and `expo-image` for smooth and efficient sprite animations.
 It's designed to be user-friendly and performant (60FPS), making it ideal for various applications like games and dynamic UIs.

 <div style="display: flex; justify-content: space-around; align-items: center;">